FerPzt/Memory-Game/README.md

 </p>

-You can restart the game anytime you'd like - You just click the refresh icon and confirm if you really want to restar the game or continue in the previous game.
+You can restart the game anytime you'd like - You just click the refresh icon and confirm if you really want to restart the game or continue in the previous game.
 <p align="center">
   <img src="img/restart.png" width="350"/>
 </p>